chef/chef-web-docs/chef_master/source/vmware.rst

    knife[:vsphere_host] = "vcenter-hostname"
    knife[:vsphere_user] = "privileged username" # Domain logins may need to be "user@domain.com"
-   knife[:vsphere_pass] = "your password"       # or %Q(mypasswordwithfunnycharacters)
+   knife[:vsphere_pass] = "password"       # or %Q(mypasswordwithfunnycharacters)
    knife[:vsphere_dc] = "your-datacenter"
    knife[:vsphere_insecure] = true              # Set this if you have self signed certs

 Usage Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-**Clone from a VMware template and bootstrap Chef:**
+**Clone from a VMware template and bootstrap Chef with generic DHCP options:**

 .. code-block:: bash

    $ knife vsphere vm clone MACHINENAME --template TEMPLATENAME --bootstrap --cips dhcp

-This clones a vm from a VMware template bootstraps chef, then uses a Customization template called "SPEC" to help bootstrap.
-Also calls a different SSH user and Password.
+**Clone a virtual machine from a VMware template and bootstrap Chef, use a customization template called "SPEC" to assist the bootstrapping process, and specify the SSH user and Password:**

 .. code-block:: bash

   $ knife vsphere vm clone MACHINENAME --template TEMPLATENAME --bootstrap --cips dhcp \
   --cspec SPEC --ssh-user USER --ssh-password PASSWORD

-*Note*: add a ``-f FOLDERNAME`` if you put your ``--template`` in someplace other then root folder, and use ``--dest-folder FOLDERNAME`` if you want your VM created in ``FOLDERNAME`` rather than the root.
+.. note:: Add a ``-f FOLDERNAME`` if you put your ``--template`` in a directory other than the root folder.
+Use ``--dest-folder FOLDERNAME`` if you want your VM created in ``FOLDERNAME`` instead of the root folder.

 **Clone from a folder into the "Datacenter Root" directory:**